HMS-Core/hms-drive-clientdemo/README.md

  3. In Android Studio, select "File"->"Open".
 In the pop-up dialog box, enter the path where the sample code is stored locally, for example: "D:\HuaweiDriveSDK\samples\HuaweiDriveSample-4.0.3.300";
  4. Select the HuaweiDriveSample project to be opened, and then click "OK".
 In the pop-up dialog box, select "New Window" to open the project in a new window.
  5. In Android Studio, click "Run", then select your device as the target and click "OK" to launch the sample application on your device.

-## Supported Environments
- Java 1.8 or a later version is recommended.
- Android Studio 3.2 version or a later version is recommended.

 ## Configuration
  To use functions provided by packages in examples, you do not need to set any related parameters in build.gradle and agconnect-services.json in the app package